 If you were diagnosed with diabetes (type 1 diabetes, type 2 diabetes, or gestational diabetes), it can be a bit more difficult to obtain term life insurance, but it is not impossible.
-Make sure to compare rates from different companies, so to get the best rates possible.
+Because costs will be higher than a non-diabetic, it's best to compare rates from different companies, so to get the best rates possible.

 Diabetics face some challenging problems in their life, but they should not believe people that tell them they cannot be covered by a life insurance policy.
 Many insurance companies do insure people with diabetes.
 Simply complete a quote form and get a personalized quote for your specific situation.

 Diabetes mellitus is a chronic disease affecting humans which is distinguishable because of the excessive amount of sugar residing in the blood.
 There are two variants, namely type 1 diabetes and type 2 diabetes.
 Type 1 is an auto-immune disease and is caused through the absence of insulin-manufacturing cells within the pancreas due to the body’s immune system destroying the cells (termed beta or islet cells).
 This then causes an insulin deficiency.
 Insulin is a hormone which allows food to be broken down to produce energy.
 Type 2 on the other hand arises from cellular inability to absorb insulin.